 We assess the impairment of identifiable property, plant, equipment and intangibles whenever there is a reason to believe that the carrying value may materially exceed the recoverable amount and where impairment of value is anticipated.
 The calculations of recoverable amounts are primarily determined by value in use calculations, which use a broad range of estimates and factors affecting those.
 Among others, we typically consider future revenues and expenses, technological obsolescence, discontinuance of services and other changes in circumstances that may indicate impairment.
 If impairment is identified using the value in use calculations, we also determine the fair value less cost to sell (if determinable), to calculate the exact amount of impairment to be charged.
 As this exercise is highly judgmental, the amount of a potential impairment may be significantly different from that of the result of these calculations.
-Management has performed an impairment test based on a 10 years cash flow projection and used a perpetual growth rate of 2% (2019: 2%) to determine the terminal value after 10 years.
-The discount rate used was 7.42% (2019: 8.07%).
+Management has performed an impairment test based on a 10 years cash flow projection and used a perpetual growth rate of 1% (2020: 2%) to determine the terminal value after 10 years.
+The discount rate used was 7.42% (2020: 7.42%).
 The impairment test did not result in impairment.

 4.3.
-Estimated impairment of trade and other receivables
+Estimated expected credit loss of trade and other receivables

-We calculate impairment for doubtful accounts based on estimated losses resulting from the inability of our customers to make the required payments.
+We calculate expected credit loss (ECL) for doubtful accounts based on estimated losses resulting from the inability of our customers to make the required payments.
 The loss allowance is recognized in respect of not only losses already incurred as of the reporting date (incurred losses) but also losses which have not yet incurred as of the reporting date but which are expected to be incurred in the future (expected losses).
-For the largest customers, international customers and for customers under liquidation and bankruptcy proceedings impairment is calculated on an individual basis, while for other customers it is estimated on a portfolio basis, for which we base our estimate on the aging of our account receivables balance and our historical write-off experience, customer credit-worthiness and recent changes in our customer payment terms (see note 2.3.1).
+For the largest customers, international customers and for customers under liquidation and bankruptcy proceedings ECL is calculated on an individual basis, while for other customers it is estimated on a portfolio basis, for which we base our estimate on the aging of our account receivables balance and our historical write-off experience, customer credit-worthiness and recent changes in our customer payment terms (see note 2.3.1).
 These factors are reviewed annually, and changes are made to the calculations when necessary.
 In addition, we consider also the nature of the business (residential, business, fixed line, mobile etc.) and the environment in which the Company operates.
-In 2020 the Company carried out regular detailed analysis on the groups of customers on which collective assessment of impairment is performed which resulted in changes in the related impairment rates due to different payment behavior, resulting in new impairment rates of trade and other receivables in 2020.
-If the financial condition of our customers were to deteriorate, actual write-offs of currently existing receivables may be higher than expected and may exceed the level of the impairment losses recognized so far (see note 3.1.2).
+Management paid particular attention to the solvency of customers due to COVID-19 however, based on experiences of last months and expectations considering the future COVID effects, no material effects on bad debt rate.
+In 2021 the Company carried out regular detailed analysis on the portfolio of customers on which collective assessment of impairment is performed which resulted in changes in the related impairment rates due to different payment behavior, resulting in new impairment rates of trade and other receivables in 2021.
+If the financial condition of our customers were to deteriorate, actual write-offs of currently existing receivables may be higher than expected and may exceed the level of the ECL recognized so far (see note 3.1.2).